pallad-ts/secret/README.md

 # Usage

 Just wrap it with `secret` or `new Secret`.
-It order to retrieve value you need to explicity call `getValue` method
+It order to retrieve value you need to explicitly call `getValue` method

 ```typescript
 import {Secret, secret} from '@pallad/secret';